 • Line integrals

-Differential equations is a critical course for engineering and applied science students.
+MATH 2552 Differential Equations is a critical course for engineering, applied science, physics, mathematics, and other STEM students.

 • First-order differential equations